casey/just/README.md

 `j compile`

+Multiple recipes can be run in order:

+`j lint compile test`

 Arguments after `--` are exported as `ARG0, ARG1, ..., ARGN`, which can be used in the justfile.
 To run recipe `compile` and export `ARG0=bar` and `ARG1=baz`:

 `just compile -- bar baz`